refinedev/refine/documentation/blog/2022-11-29-mui-tooltip.md

 ## Material UI Tooltip Event Triggers
 You can control the kind of events that have to be carried out for your Tooltip to display.
-You can customise the actions required to show a Tooltip like this:
+You can customize the actions required to show a Tooltip like this:

 ```tsx
 import * as React from 'react';